 He did not elaborate on what these challenges were or how exactly the toilets would be upgraded.

-SpaceX’s CEO recently said that next time the Dragon spacecraft will have a food warmer and free WiFi.
+SpaceX’s CEO recently said that the Dragon spacecraft would have a food warmer and free WiFi next time.

 After spending three days in orbit, the world’s first civilian mission of SpaceX’s Inspiration4 returned to Earth on Sunday.

-The crew, on board the Dragon spacecraft, re-entered Earth’s atmosphere for soft water landing off the coast of Florida at 7.06 p.m.
+On board the Dragon spacecraft, the crew re-entered Earth’s atmosphere for soft water, landing off the coast of Florida at 7.06 p.m.
 EDT (4.36 a.m.
 Sunday India time).